NLAFET/StarNEig/docs/_0_introduction.md

 ## Current status

-The library is currently in a beta state and only real arithmetic is supported.
-In addition, some interface functions are implemented as LAPACK and ScaLAPACK wrappers.
+The library currently supports only real arithmetic (real input and output matrices but real and/or complex eigenvalues and eigenvectors).
+In addition, some interface functions are implemented as LAPACK and ScaLAPACK wrapper functions.

 Standard eigenvalue problems:
 | Component             |  Shared memory  | Distributed memory |      CUDA      |